salesforce/eslint-plugin-lwc/docs/rules/valid-api.md

 ### `disallowUnderscoreUppercaseMix`

-This property controls is if the rule should allow or not public properties and methods with mixed upper case and underscore character.
-It is not recommended to mix uppercase and underscore characters for public properties because those properties can't be referenced from the template.
+This property controls whether the rule allows the name of a public property or method to contain both uppercase and underscore characters.
+Mixing uppercase and underscore characters in public properties isn't recommended, because those properties can't be referenced from the template.

 By default, this property is set to `false`.